ploigos/ploigos-step-runner/docs/end-to-end.md

 ## Example Scenario

-- Two applications
+- We have two applications
     - First is a Java Spring backend API built with Maven
     - Second is a JavaScript React frontend built with NPM
-- Want to build a pipeline that has 5 stages
+- We want to build a pipeline that has 5 stages
     - Generate Metadata
     - Unit test
     - Package
     - Create Container Image
     - Push Container Image
-- Workflow runner is Jenkins
+- We want to use Jenkins as the workflow runner

 ## Step 1: Configure *psr.yaml* for Maven

-Create a *psr.yaml* file for the Spring application:
+Create a *psr.yaml* file in the source code repo for the Spring application:

 ```yaml
 create-container-image: